AbelTefera/FPGA_Arcade/README.md

 ## Breakout
 ### General
 * The Breakout game is implemented as one module that has a start and done signal.
-If it's start signal is high it will output to the vga.
+If it's start signal is high it will output to the VGA.
 * All objects in the game are outputs which are on if the x and y value output from the VGA controller are with in a certain range.
 * The module outputs vga signals that are either sent to the vga controller depending on what state the game module is in.
 * The VGA signals in the breakout module are then controlled internally with another finite state machine in the Breakout module.